edlau2/Tampermonkey/README.md

 I have fixed the ones I have found, but there may be more that I missed.
 If you find any, let me know.
 Either msg me or send a PM, to me at xedx [2100735].
 Thanks in advance!

+found more, the DIV ID of 'prfiledisplay' was changed to 'react-display', fixing where I find em

 # Installation

 1. Install Tampermonkey